KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 \end{align*}
 $$

-To show this new general function in relation to the values for gravitational acceleration we found from the data, we can plot them together and summarize the errors for every point:
+To show this new general function in relation to the values for gravitational acceleration I found from the data, I will plot them together and summarize the errors for every point:

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">